VedranaGATech/Project_2_MLB_Stats/README.md

   4. Pitching.csv (OR IS THIS ONE PITCHING FINAL?) insert how it was transformed
   6. Batting.csv
-  Insert how it was transformed
+  Insert how it was transformed \n
   8. Payrolls.csv
-  Insert how it was transformed
+  Insert how it was transformed "\n"
   10. Salaries.csv
   nsert how it was transformed